TabPFN: One Model to Rule Them All?: An overview of TabPFN

-\subsubsection{Problem and motivation.}
+\subsubsection{Problem and motivation}

 While researchers were previously satisfied with estimating the average effect of a treatment--such as a drug, social intervention, or economic policy--across a population of interest, there has been rising interest in estimating heterogeneous treatment effects (HTE), that is, how different groups of individuals might benefit differentially from the same treatment.
-Accurate estimation of HTE can allow for personalized treatments, which may lead to better outcomes.
+Accurate HTE estimation enables personalized treatments, which may lead to better outcomes.

 HTE is usually quantified via the Neyman–Rubin potential outcomes framework~\citep{rubin1974estimating}.
 We consider $n$ IID samples $(Y_i(0), Y_i(1), T_i, X_i)$ from a population, where $X_i \in \mathbb{R}^d$ is a $d$-dimensional feature vector, $T_i \in \{0,1\}$ is a binary treatment assignment indicator, and $Y_i(0)$ and $Y_i(1) \in \mathbb{R}$ are potential outcomes.
 The observed outcome is $Y_i^{\text{obs}} = Y_i(T_i)$.
 Define the response functions under control and treatment respectively as